Classes

 (3 credits)

 Through reading, discussion, and experience students gain understanding of a wide range of creative arts modalities and therapeutic approaches.
 Appropriateness of application of modalities and methods for various populations is discussed.
-Art (drawing, painting, sculpting), poetry, journaling, storytelling, dance/movement, sand play, music (instruments and singing) are explored and woven intermodally with drama.
+Art (drawing, painting, sculpting), poetry, journaling, storytelling, dance/movement, music (instruments and singing) are explored and woven intermodally with drama.
+An overview of intermodal therapy is also presented as its own unique discipline.

 In this course, participants are exposed to specialized disciplines beyond their current level of training and/or outside of the purview of Drama Therapy.
 Use of these modalities, without proper training and supervision, would exceed their scope of practice.
 Participants are responsible for ensuring that they are in compliance with professional standards and limits of practice as defined by the ethics code, as well as licensing and credentialing laws in the state of practice.